Erallie/diarian/README.md

 - Supports daily notes that have the date or time specified in the file path instead of just the file name.
 	- Allows for [nested daily notes](#multiplenested-daily-notes) sorted in folders by year, month, or day (etc).
 	- Unlike most other plugins I’ve encountered on the Obsidian marketplace.
+- [Convert the date format](#date-format-converter) of pre-existing daily notes.
+	- Allows for migration of previously created daily notes to a new date format.
 <!-- ## Planned features
 Being in early development, there are some important features I have yet to add:
 - The option to specify how to process -->